obsidian-html/obsidian-html.github.io/v4/md/Instructions/Obsidianhtml Run.md

 ## Further configuration
 ### Get a working config for deploying to a subfolder
-Read more on this subject: [Deployment instructions#Deploying to a subfolder](../Instructions/Snippets/Deployment%20instructions.md#deploying-to-a-subfolder).
+Read more on this subject: [Deployment instructions](../Instructions/Snippets/Deployment%20instructions.md#deploying-to-a-subfolder).

 Add the `--subfolder test` setting to get a working config for publishing to e.g. [http://mywebsite.com/test](http://mywebsite.com/test)